15 best bars in beautiful Venice, Italy

 Of all Venice bars, Harry’s is surely the most legendary of all.
 This place is famous all over the world as the birthplace of the bellini, comprising peach puree and champagne.

-Martini is also an institution at Harry’s in Venice, although it is, somewhat unusually, served in a stemless glass here.
+Martini is also an institution at Harry’s in Venice, although it is, somewhat unusually, served in a stemless glass here (and I’m not sure I can quite get on board with that!).

 With its location close to Piazza San Marco, the original Harry’s in Venice is still, for many, by far the best.

-If you don’t drop in here at least once during your visit to Venice, you may well feel like you’ve been missing out.
+That said, I’d say it’s worth visiting at least once during your visit to Venice, otherwise you may well feel like you’ve missed out.

 8. Birreria Zanon